 Figure 8.
 Proliferation of (a) normal human foetal osteoblasts (hFOB 1.19, ATCC CRL-11372) and (b) normal mouse calvarial preosteoblasts (MC3T3-E1 Subclone 4, ATCC CRL-2593) after 4 and 7 days of cell culture on polystyrene (PS, control), Cur_WPI25_HAp, and Cur_WPI35_HAp biomaterials.
 Cell proliferation was assessed using the WST-8 assay.
-The normal distribution of data was analyzed using D’Agostino and Pearson omnibus normality test, then one-way ANOVA test followed by Tukey’s multiple comparison were performed in order to determine statistical differences between samples, P < 0.05: *Significantly different results between Cur_WPI25_HAp or Cur_WPI35_HAp biomaterials and polystyrene (PS) at the same time of experiment; # significantly different results between results obtained after 4 and 7 days of incubation.
+The normal distribution of data was analyzed using a D’Agostino and Pearson omnibus normality test, then one-way ANOVA test followed by Tukey’s multiple comparison were performed in order to determine statistical differences between samples, P < 0.05: *Significantly different results between Cur_WPI25_HAp or Cur_WPI35_HAp biomaterials and polystyrene (PS) at the same time of experiment; # significantly different results between results obtained after 4 and 7 days of incubation.
 FI denoted fold increase in cell proliferation.

 Confocal microscope observations (Fig. 9) were in good agreement with the results obtained during the WST-assay (Fig. 8 a, b).
-Firstly, it was found that either hFOB 1.19 cells and MC3T3-E1 cells grown on PS (control), Cur_WPI25_HAp, and Cur_WPI35_HAp biomaterials possessed normal morphology – they were flattened and well-spread, which indicated that both types of osteoblasts had beneficial conditions for growth and proliferation.
+Firstly, it was found that both hFOB 1.19 cells and MC3T3-E1 cells grown on PS (control), Cur_WPI25_HAp, and Cur_WPI35_HAp biomaterials possessed a normal morphology – they were flattened and well-spread, which indicated that both types of osteoblasts had beneficial conditions for growth and proliferation.
 Moreover, it was observed that the number of cells increased with an extension of the incubation time.
-Most importantly, the hFOB 1.19 cells and MC3T3-E1 cells seeded on polymer-ceramic scaffolds were visible on both HAp granules and curdlan-WPI matrixes (especially at day 7), which revealed that microstructure of the investigated biomaterials promoted cell grown.
-As we aforementioned, our previous research including the evaluation of cytocompatibility of thermally-obtained scaffold for bone regeneration composed only of HAp granules and curdlan (glu/HA T) showed that this biomaterial promoted proliferation of hFOB 1.19 cells and MC3T3-E1 cells, but both types of osteoblasts preferentially settled on the surface of HAp granules (unlike curdlan matrix), which indicated that the curdlan matrix was not suitable for cell growth and proliferation [23].
+Most importantly, the hFOB 1.19 cells and MC3T3-E1 cells seeded on polymer-ceramic scaffolds were visible on both HAp granules and curdlan-WPI matrixes (especially at day 7), which revealed that the microstructure of the investigated biomaterials promoted cell grown.
+As we aforementioned, our previous research including the evaluation of cytocompatibility of thermally-obtained scaffolds for bone regeneration composed only of HAp granules and curdlan (glu/HA T) showed that this biomaterial promoted proliferation of hFOB 1.19 cells and MC3T3-E1 cells, but both types of osteoblasts preferentially settled on the surface of HAp granules (unlike curdlan matrix), which indicated that the curdlan matrix was not suitable for cell growth and proliferation [23].
 In turn, the current study clearly demonstrated that the combination of WPI with curdlan increased cytocompatibility of the polymer-based matrix in the polymer-ceramic biomaterials.
 Thus, the biomaterials investigated in this study (Cur_WPI25_HAp and Cur_WPI35_HAp scaffolds) composed of protein (WPI), polysaccharide (curdlan), and HAp granules seem to be more promising for bone tissue engineering in comparison with the biomaterial comprised only of curdlan and HAp granules.